Oroville Dam Citizens Advisory Commission

 Current Lake Operations

-The elevation of Oroville’s reservoir is about 690 feet elevation and storage is about 1.18 million acre-feet (MAF), which is 34 percent of its total capacity and 64 percent of historical average.
-A mild cool-down is forecasted for the latter part of the weekend with temperatures dropping into the upper-70s and variable temperatures ranging from the low- to-upper-80s next week.
+The elevation of Oroville’s reservoir is about 695 feet elevation and storage is about 1.25 million acre-feet (MAF), which is 35 percent of its total capacity and 64 percent of historical average.
+Temperatures this weekend are forecasted to be in the low-90s with decreasing temperatures ranging in the low-to-upper-80s next week.

 The public can track precipitation, snow, reservoir levels, and more at the California Data Exchange Center at www.cdec.water.ca.gov.
 The Lake Oroville gage station is identified as “ORO”.